 The BCS is looking at changing itself.
-It was all over the major sports websites (except ESPN.com, which televises the Bowl Championship Series) on Tuesday.
 And, for the first time in my life, I can say I feel sorta like Clark Gable.

 Except I'm way past not giving a damn.
 I'm now infuriated by the selfish, borderline sociopathic mentality that makes anyone think changing the postseason should be anywhere near the top of anyone's college athletics to-do list.
 If the NCAA is run by two-legged, Orwellian pigs, playoffs and plus-ones would be their bicycles.